wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

     </rule>

-If the event cathed contains the *Queue flood!* string, the rule will generate a report of that log:
+If the event catched contains the *Queue flood!* string, the rule will generate a report of that log:

   .. code-block:: bash